Does Salt Water Hydrate You After a Workout?

 - Improved digestion.
 For streamlined digestion, you need enzymes in your saliva that break down food.
 These enzymes need sodium to operate effectively.

-- Optimises brain function.
-Your brain uses sodium to produce chemicals that control your mood, thoughts and actions.
+- Optimizes brain function.
+Your brain uses sodium to produce chemicals that control your moods, thoughts, and actions.

 How Much Salt Should You Add to Water Post-Workout?

-If you're generous with salt in your water, you'll probably notice the taste is less than ideal, says dietitian Ashley Harpst, R.D., sport specialist at Go for the Gold Nutrition.
-Fortunately, it doesn't take a cup of sea water to keep you going strong, but it may require some experimentation with how much works best for you.
+If you're generous with salt in your water, you'll likely notice the taste is less than ideal, says dietitian Ashley Harpst, R.D., sport specialist at Go for the Gold Nutrition.
+Fortunately, it doesn't take a cup of ocean water to keep you going strong, but it may require some experimentation with how much works best for you.

-Here are a few factors Harpst suggests to bear in mind before using salt water to hydrate:
+Here are a few factors Harpst suggests to keep in mind before using salt water to hydrate:

-- Intensity and duration of activity, as well as the weather: you're thinking of replenishment of sodium that's lost, so that will depend on how much you're sweating.
-For example, if it's humid, Harpst suggests drinking water with salt more often, rather than guzzling more at each session.
-That might mean drinking about 120 to 180ml of a sports drink or water-plus-salt mix every 20 minutes.
+- Intensity and duration of activity, as well as the weather: You're thinking of replenishment of sodium that's lost, so that will depend on how much you're sweating.
+For example, if it’s humid, Harpst suggests drinking water with salt more often, rather guzzling more at each session.
+That might mean drinking about four to six ounces of a sports drink or water-plus-salt mix every 20 minutes.

-- Sodium in your diet: bear in mind that salt is obviously not the only source to get enough sodium in your body.
-You can also increase levels with your pre-workout meals and snacks, says Harpst, especially options like pretzels and crackers.
-Of course, there's such a thing as getting too much salt, especially when you don't hydrate enough.
-That can lead to a temporary rise in blood pressure and excess thirst, so if you're experiencing those issues, drink more water to get back in balance, Harpst says.
+- Sodium in your diet: Keep in mind that salt is obviously not the only source of getting enough sodium in your body.
+You can also increase levels with your pre-workout meals and snacks, says Harpst, especially options like pretzels and saltine crackers.
+Of course, there’s such a thing as getting too much salt, especially when you don’t hydrate enough.
+That can lead to a temporary rise in blood pressure and excess thirst, so if you’re experiencing those issues, drink more water to get back in balance, Harpst says.

-In terms of how much to add, a small packet of salt that can be found in restaurants is generally a good amount to throw into a 250ml bottle of water or sports drink as a way to prevent muscle cramps, Allen says.
+In terms of how much to add, a small packet of salt that can be found in restaurants is generally a good amount to throw into an 8-ounce bottle of water or sports drink as a way to prevent muscle cramps, Allen says.
 That usually represents about 100 milligrams of sodium.
 Remember, table salt (also referred to as sodium chloride) is usually about 40 percent sodium and 60 percent chloride.
 Allen tells athletes at Missouri State to keep a few packets like that in their gym bags because it works quickly to resolve cramps and weakness.
-Ideally, you want to replace other electrolytes as well, such as potassium, magnesium and calcium, and sports drinks can help to round off what you need, she adds.
+Ideally, you’ll want to replace other electrolytes as well, such as potassium, magnesium, and calcium, and sports drinks can help to round out what you need, she adds.

 RELATED: 7 Muscle Groups You Activate When Running